 Credit : MC - Didier Plowy

-The Ministry of Culture has supported this event from its inception – via the National Centre of Cinematography and the moving image (CNC) and the Regional Cultural Affairs Directorate.
-We stand shoulder to shoulder with our local public partners, to whose work and involvement I also pay tribute.
+The Ministry of Culture is proud to have supported this event from its inception – via the National Centre of Cinematography and the Moving Image (CNC) and the Grand Est Regional Cultural Affairs Directorate.
+With this support, the ministry stands alongside the local public partners, to whose work and involvement I also pay tribute.

-I wish you all a wonderful festival 2017.
+Here’s wishing you all a wonderful festival 2018!